YouTube Verification vs. Account Verification

 The badge doesn’t affect algorithms, revenue, or video rankings.
 Its sole purpose is to confirm your channel’s authenticity and help distinguish it from imposters.

-It’s worth noting that account verification, while invisible to viewers, is what unlocks critical content creation features.
-On the other hand, the gray checkmark visible to viewers only comes with channel verification, which requires hitting the 100,000-subscriber threshold [1].
+Account verification is invisible to viewers, but it is what opens practical creation features.
+The public badge only comes with channel verification, which usually requires the 100,000-subscriber threshold [1].

 Which Verification Path to Choose